-It comes as no surprise that spirits and beverage industry has identified the ideal glass for tasting whatever product they’re trying to sell.
-There are separate wine glasses for enjoying your pinots noir and pinots gris, a wide variety of glasses to complement a certain style of ale or lager, and specific glasses for “fully experiencing” tequilas, gins, and brandies.
+The Glencairn glass is the product of a spirits industry that has attempted to identify the ideal glass for tasting whatever product they’re trying to sell.
+There are separate wine glasses for enjoying your pinots noir and pinot grigio, a wide variety of glasses to complement a certain style of ale or lager, and specific glasses for “fully experiencing” tequilas, gins, and brandies.

-Mostly, this is insider stuff, employed at competitions, industry events, and certain high-end bars and restaurants with expansive “programs.”
-But there is one specialty glass that has made its way into the homes of consumers and fans since it came into production in 2001: the Glencairn whisky glass.
+Mostly, these glasses are employed at competitions, industry events, and certain high-end bars and restaurants with expansive “programs.”
+But there is one specialty glass that has made its way into the homes of consumers and fans since it came into production in 2001: the Glencairn whiskey glass.

 Objection #1: They’re too small.
 The fluted cylinder shape designed to concentrate the aroma certainly makes it better for nosing.
 But it makes it worse for sipping.
 I do not have an abnormally large nose nor face, but I cannot, for the life of me, figure out how to fit both my nostrils and enough of my mouth in the glass to get the liquid to my palette.
-This requires me to smell and taste the spirit separately, and while that might work for identifying its characteristics, it does not make it more fun to drink.
+This requires me to smell and taste the spirit separately, and while that might work for identifying its characteristics, it does not make my whiskey fun to drink.

-Pouring a 16-year-old Islay into this light little glass held with two fingers feels like smoking a brisket for twelve hours, then taking it to a tea party to be sliced paper thin and served on finger sandwiches with the crusts cut off.
-With my hands, the shape and scale of the thing literally makes me stick my pinky in the air, because there’s not enough room for it on the glass.
+Pouring a 16-year-old Islay into a Glencairn glass held with two fingers feels like smoking a brisket for twelve hours, then taking it to a tea party to be sliced paper-thin and served on finger sandwiches with the crusts cut off.
+With my hands, the shape and scale of the thing literally make me stick my pinky in the air, because there’s not enough room for it on the glass.
 Fine for tea.
 Not for single malt.

 But, once you have a bottle at home, you’re not there to distinguish among several styles and varieties.
-You’re there to unwind, enjoy a glass or two, and marvel at the craft of the people who made this for you, with wonder at how ingredients as simple as grain, water, and charred oak could taste this good.
+You’re there to unwind, enjoy a glass or two, and marvel at the craft of the people who made the whiskey for you, with wonder at how ingredients as simple as grain, water, and charred oak could taste this good.

-At home, the Glencairn glass is fussy, and, at least for me, unnecessary.
+At home, the Glencairn whiskey glass is fussy, and, at least for me, unnecessary.
 Don’t set the table Thanksgiving-style for a cheeseburger.
 Even if it’s an $18 one.

 I will not be getting rid of my Glencairn whisky glasses.
 They will stay on the shelf next to my martini coupes, and on occasion, I will probably pull them out.
 They will likely still show up in ManMade photos, if only for variety and help with visual storytelling.
 But, on any given Saturday night as I savor my investment bottles, I’ll be enjoying my Scotch, bourbon, or Irish pot still from a solid 10-12 oz tumbler.
 Perhaps my aroma molecules will dissipate faster due to the wider surface area and more exposure to air.
 That’s okay.
 I’ll feel more connected to the thing I paid for.
 Because that’s what I love about whiskey.